 A dramatic question almost always starts with the word : ‘will’.
 Will someone do something, say something or get something.

-For example: “Does Joe like Liz” is not a dramatic question.
-“Will Joe hook up with Liz?” is a dramatic question because an action is implied (Joe hooking up with Liz, or not) and something is at stake: the relationship.
+For example: “Is Alex working well” is not a dramatic question.
+“Will Alex meet their deadline?” is a dramatic question because an action is implied (Alex meeting their deadline, or not) and something is at stake: success.
 If you know what your dramatic questions are then you can choose shots and shape sequences that follow the characters as they pursue their goals, and heighten our tension – our hope and fear – about what is at stake.
 If you don’t know what your dramatic questions are, it is easy to get distracted, and put in unnecessary stuff.

 2. Don’t Answer Dramatic Questions Without Raising New Ones

 (Unless it is the end of the story.)
 In order to keep us wondering what happens next we need to know what action is implied and what is at stake.
-If Joe hooks up with Liz and they live happily ever after it had better be the end of the movie.
-If Joe hooks up with Liz but is then offered a job overseas we have a new question: “Will Joe choose the job or the relationship?”
+If Alex meets their deadline and they live happily ever after it had better be the end of the movie.
+If Alex meets their deadline but is then offered a job overseas we have a new question: “Will Alex choose the risky new job or or success in the one they have?”
 Action implied?
 Choosing.
 Stakes?
-Career and relationship.
+Career and success.

 3. If Your Script Answers Questions Without Raising New Ones, Try Using Ellipsis.

-If you have a scene in a bar where the question is “Will Joe hook up with Liz” and at the end of the scene they leave the bar in each other’s arms, we know the answer.
-That’s fine, unless the next scene is one of them in bed together, and there is no new question.
+If you have a scene in an office where the question is “Will Alex meet their deadline” and at the end of the scene they do.
+That’s fine, unless the next scene is one of them popping champagne, and there is no new question.
 Try cutting off the end of the bar scene so we don’t know the answer.
-That way, seeing them in bed is a revelation, not a repetition.
-You may even be able to insert other scenes in between, keep us wondering about Joe and Liz while you raise a new question in another part of the story.
+That way, seeing the champagne pop is a revelation.
+You may even be able to insert other scenes in between, keep us wondering about Alex while you raise a new question in another part of the story.
 Then, when you answer your first question, you have a second one open and in play.

 See Chapter 8 of Cutting Rhythms, Shaping the Film Edit (Focal Press, 2009) for more ideas about shaping and sustaining story tension through the rhythm of events.